Welcome to Johnson Hall Museum with it’s unique weddings and event space.

-The Tea Room can accommodate seated dining for up to 130 guests with a dance floor or up to 170 without a dance floor.
+The Tea Room can accommodate seated dining for up to 130 guests with a dance floor and up to 180 guests without a dance floor.
 If you choose to hold your event outdoors, our extensive grounds can accommodate tents of any size.

 The Museum has an interesting history dating back to the Roaring 20s.
 The main building was Libby’s Tea Room (1923-1941), where a lobster dinner was $1.50 and where Franklin D. Roosevelt stopped to eat in 1932 while campaigning for president.
 The Museum still has the guest book with FDR’s signature.

 In the 1980s auctioneer Bill Johnson purchased the property and eventually started his legendary living history museum populated with his treasure trove of collectible Americana.
 Bill had a masterful eye for items that carried their stories with them – whether an 18th century blacksmith shop, a one room school house, train depot, a Model T Ford, music boxes, calliopes or paintings, and he had a gift for telling these stories.